PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Linked_List/Linked Lists.md

    |1|2|5| if 4 insert 2 index ; |1|2|4|?| -> |1|2|4|5| ; we have to move all the elements after 2
    but in Linked list if we have the head node then we can traverse to any node through it and insert new node at the required position.

 Linked List have the following limitations :

 1) Random access is not allowed.
 We have to access elements sequentially starting from the first node(head node).
-So we cannot do binary search with linked lists efficiently but implementation O(n) possible
+So we cannot do binary search with linked lists efficiently but implementation O(n) possible.
 2) Extra memory space for a pointer is required with each element of the list.
+Linked lists use more memory as a reference to the next node is also stored along with the data.
+3) Arrays have better cache locality that can make a pretty big difference in performance.
+4) It takes a lot of time in traversing and changing the pointers.

+Major differences :
+Size:
+Memory allocation:
+**Memory efficiency:**
+Execution time:
 ```